vgopal02/CoffeeQuiz/README.md

 ### Known Bugs

-On some smaller mobile devices longer option choices in the quiz section overlap into the next option.
-As there are only two such questions with longer answer options font sizes on smaller devices have not been reduced beyond 16px.
-An option to resolve the problem being considered is to extend the size of the answers option choice box in smaller screens.
+On some smaller mobile devices longer answer choices in the quiz section overlap into the next option.
+As there are only two such questions with longer answer choices font sizes on smaller devices have not been reduced beyond 16px.
+One option to resolve the problem being considered is to extend the height of the answers option choice box in smaller screens.

 ## Deployment